compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/learning-goals.md

 This page indicates some of the learning goals, as emphasised by the different lecturers.
 Some points will have been discussed in different lectures; accordingly, exam questions may not refer to information of one specific presentation.

+!!! warning "Learning goals have an overa ll scope"

-__Cave__: Please be aware that some of the "Learning Goals" may reflect aspects not necessarily captured by the lectures in the current semester - The ones reelevant for the current semester's exam are related to the given lectures.
+    Please be aware that some of the "Learning Goals" may reflect aspects not necessarily captured by the lectures in the current semester - The ones reelevant for the current semester's exam are related to the given lectures.
 Also, updates may occurr at any time.

+!!! note "Consider individual pages"

+    Please consider individual course pages and documents linked from there.
+Those might be updated later on, so it is a good idea to check back before the end of the course.

-#### Bioinformatics: Definition & Concepts
+## Bioinformatics: Definition & Concepts

 * definition of "Bioinformatics" (cf. Anna Tramontano)
 * categories of informatics tools used in bioinformatics